The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 🕗 Opening Hours: Daily from 9AM to 6PM

-San Michele in Foro is a must-see church right in the center of Lucca and has been documented since the 8th century, specifically since the year 795, and it was rebuilt in 1070 following the orders of Pope Alexander II.
+San Michele in Foro is an unmissable church right in the heart of Lucca on Piazza San Michele, dating back to the 8th century – in the year 795 to be precise, and rebuilt in 1070 by order of Pope Alexander II.

-What makes it stand out is its stunning facade, adorned with intricate carvings, statues, and a strikingly large archangel Michael at its summit.
+Everything looks elegant with a mix of styles, standing out completely in the baroque façade.
 The facade was made in the 13th century, and it’s impressive to see it so well-maintained and just as beautiful as the old days.

 Right at the top, there’s a huge 4-meter-tall statue of St. Michael the Archangel, with other angels next to him.
 Also, on the bottom right of the front, there’s a statue from 1480 of the Madonna, made by Matteo Civitali, to celebrate the end of a bad plague in 1476.